 Annie earned her bachelor’s degree in Sociology from The Colorado College and her master’s degree in Counseling Psychology and Counselor Education from University of Colorado Denver.
-She is a Licensed Addictions Counselor (LAC) and is finalizing her LPC.
+She is a Licensed Addictions Counselor (LAC) and Licensed Professional Counselor (LPC).
 Annie grew up in Southern California and began her career in counseling as a high school counselor in Colorado Springs.
 She believes in the power of the family system and her work is driven by the understanding that the degree of appropriate support our participants receive from family and friends is foundational to their success.
 Annie has lived in Steamboat since 2014 and she considers herself lucky for having three generations of her own family living in town.
 In her free time you will find her with her family, at the gym, on the lake (summer) or the slopes (winter).